mrjjwright/NoSQLite/README.md

 * zero-config - No "create table", "alter table".
 * zero-schema - Just store my JS object in an intelligent way.
-* simple DSL - just find stuff, save stuff, or find_or_save stuff (ok remove stuff too).
+* zero-SQL - just a simple DSL to find stuff, save stuff, or find_or_save stuff (ok remove stuff too).

 Other goals
 ---------------